Civil War for Truth: Academia

 Large parts of the Western intelligentsia were (and are) in favor of socialist ideologies.
 Between the 1950s and 1970s, the crimes and failure of Marxism and Socialism could no longer be denied.
 Dissident writers like Aleksandr Solzhenitsyn (The Gulag Archipelago) wrote in length about the horrors of those totalitarian regimes.
 The death tolls of Stalinism and Maoism became public.

 It is estimated that Stalin killed more than 20 million people, between 3 and 5 million died as the result of the destruction of the Kulak class, which resulted in massive famine.
-More than 1 million were executed and an unknown amount of people died through
+More than 1 million were executed and an unknown number of people died through

 forced labor, deportation, famine, massacres, and detention and interrogation.